This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

-As from January 1st 2018 French resident individuals as defined by article 4B of the French tax code (see § 1.1.) are subject to IFI on real estate properties regardless their place of location (France or abroad) they own directly or through entities, companies or trusts.
+Since January 1st 2018, French resident individuals as defined by article 4B of the French tax code (see § 1.1.) are subject to IFI on real estate properties regardless their place of location (France or abroad) they own directly or through entities, companies or trusts.

 As from the same date, non-resident individuals are subject to IFI on real estate properties located in France they own directly or through entities, companies or trusts.

-French resident taxpayers benefit from a five-year exemption of IFI in respect of their real estate properties located abroad.
+French resident taxpayers who were tax-resident of another country during the five preceding years benefit from a five-year exemption of IFI in respect of their real estate properties located abroad.

 IFI is payable by individuals whose real estate properties’ market value after deduction of qualifying debts exceeds a certain limit on January 1st each year (1.300.000 € for 2018).